 Snacks are very important for growing kids.
 They help to fill that gap between after school and dinner, while also providing a burst of energy when it is needed the most.
 This is essential for active kids, who burn through their energy fast and seem to be always hungry.

 The trick is to find healthy snack recipes for picky kids.
 Finding snacks that are easy to make and that kids will actually eat is an event in and of itself.
 After all, you don’t want kids snacking on processed junk – not when there are so many healthy alternatives instead.
+Some processed foods could even increase the risk of night terrors!

 Don’t worry though.
 Healthy snacks don’t need to be limited to carrot sticks and string cheese!
 There are many options that kids will adore.
 They may not even realize that the snack is good for them, which is an added bonus.